marius-m/mmblog-content/md/1the-why.md

 # The WHY

-I to talk a lot.
+I talk quite a lot.

 From the sum if it, sometimes and *some things come out somewhat useful*.